 Expedited orders will ship same-day if ordered before 12:30 pm PST or the next day if ordered after 12:30 PST.

-Monday Swimwear offers international shipping to dozens of countries and regions around the world including the United Kingdom, European Union, Hong Kong, and New Zealand.
+Monday Swimwear offers international shipping to dozens of countries and regions around the world, including the United Kingdom, the European Union, Hong Kong, and New Zealand.

 Monday Swimwear Returns